Preserving linear invariants in ensemble filtering methods: Computational examples

-Our first two experiments consist of linear Gaussian filtering problems, for which we compare two related ensemble filters: the stochastic ensemble Kalman filter \citep{evensen1994sequential} without constraints on the linear invariants, called \uncons \enkf (\unenkf), and the proposed stochastic ensemble Kalman filter that preserves linear invariants by building a Monte Carlo approximation of the analysis map \eqref{eqn:constrained_gausssian_analysis_map}, called \cons \enkf (\consenkf).
-For both filters, we apply multiplicative inflation and covariance tapering to regularize the empirical estimate of the Kalman gain, see \citep{asch2016data} for more details.
-We stress that these techniques are critical for successful state estimation with ensemble Kalman filters with limited samples but are also known to break linear invariants \citep{janjic2014conservation}.
-The \cons \enkf combines the previous regularization techniques with a projection on the span of $\Upara$ to preserve linear invariants.
-Algorithm \ref{algo:linear_constrained} in Appendix \ref{apx:linear_constrained} provides a pseudo-code for the \cons \enkf.

-For the first two linear-Gaussian filtering experiments, the filtering distribution is Gaussian.
-Thus, nonlinear filters such as the stochastic map filter, offer no advantage over the ensemble Kalman filter.
-In the third experiment, we consider a non-Gaussian filtering problem with a linear invariant, for which we compare \uncons/\cons stochastic map filters with the \enkf.
-We provide an overview of the parameterization of the stochastic map filter in Appendix \ref{apx:param_smf}, but refer readers to \citep{spantini2022coupling} for further details.
-Algorithm \ref{algo:nonlinear_constrained} in Appendix \ref{apx:nonlinear_constrained} provides a pseudo-code for the \cons \smf.

-We assess the performance of the different ensemble filters with the root-mean-square-error (RMSE) and the spread of the posterior ensemble.
-Recall that the RMSE at time $t$ is defined as $\rmse_t = ||\x^\star_t - \widehat{\BB{\mu}}_{t, a}||_2/\sqrt{n}$, where $\widehat{\BB{\mu}}_{t, a} \in \real{n}$ is the filtering ensemble mean at time $t$, and $n$ is the dimension of the state variable.
-The spread at time $t$ is given by $\spread_t = \operatorname{tr}(\scov{t,a})/\sqrt{n}$, where $\scov{t,a} \in \real{n \times n}$ is the filtering ensemble covariance at time $t$.
-The filters are run over $2000$ assimilation cycles, and we discard the first $1000$ assimilation cycles so that the statistics are approximately stationary.
+We assess the performance of the different ensemble filters using the root-mean-square error (RMSE) and the spread of the posterior ensemble.
+Recall that the RMSE at time $t$ is defined as $\rmse_t^2 = ||\x^\star_t - \widehat{\BB{\mu}}_{t, a}||_2^2/n$, where $\widehat{\BB{\mu}}_{t, a} \in \real{n}$ is the filtering ensemble mean at time $t$, and $n$ is the dimension of the state variable.
+The spread at time $t$ is given by $\spread_t^2 = \operatorname{tr}(\scov{t,a})/n$, where $\scov{t,a} \in \real{n \times n}$ is the filtering ensemble covariance at time $t$.
+In all experiments, the filters are run over $2 \cdot 10^3$ assimilation cycles, and we discard the first $10^3$ cycles to ensure the statistics are approximately stationary.
 After this spin-up phase, we report the time-averaged metrics of the ensemble filters with optimally tuned multiplicative inflation and/or covariance tapering, achieving the lowest RMSE for a given ensemble size.